RS49347_Criminology Session

 Course Summary

 Embark on a fascinating journey into the world of Criminology with Policing at the University of Chester, where academic rigour meets real-world application.
-This innovative undergraduate degree is tailored for those who are passionate about understanding crime, its causes, and the intricacies of the criminal justice system while also gaining a deep insight into the pivotal role of policing in society.
+If you're passionate about understanding crime, its causes, and the intricacies of the criminal justice system, and would also like to gain a deep insight into the pivotal role of policing in society, this innovative undergraduate degree is perfect for you.

 Beyond classroom learning, the University of Chester provides experiential opportunities through partnerships with local and national agencies, industry specialists and the third sector.
-These hands-on experiences are invaluable in developing practical skills and understanding the realities of policing and criminal justice work.
+These hands-on experiences are invaluable in helping you to develop practical skills and an understanding of policing and criminal justice work.

 Our staff are experts in their respective fields and are committed to guiding you through your academic journey.
 They bring a wealth of knowledge and real-world experience, enriching your learning with current, relevant insights.

-Graduating from this course opens doors to a variety of careers including criminal justice, law enforcement, victim advocacy, policy and research, and beyond.
-Our degree equips you with the knowledge and skills to pursue your passion.
+Graduating from this course opens doors to a variety of careers, such as criminal justice, law enforcement, victim advocacy, policy and research, and more.

-The three 40 credit Policing modules are aspects of the BSc Degree in Professional Policing and reflect the College of Policing (the professional body of the police) current policing curriculum.
-They are practical based modules affording realistic activities and assessments to provide skills in relation to policing and investigative practices.
-The modules provide transferable skills for employment with policing or wider law enforcement.
+The three 40-credit policing modules are aspects of the BSc Degree in Professional Policing and reflect the current curriculum of the College of Policing (the professional body for those who work for the police service in England and Wales).
+These are practical-based modules comprising realistic activities and assessments to provide you with the skills required for policing and carrying out investigative practices.
+You will gain transferable skills that can be used in policing or in wider law enforcement career opportunities.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

 This course is delivered in three terms of ten weeks each.
 In each term, you will study 40 credits comprised of either one or two modules.
-Scheduled contact hours range between approximately 6 and 10 hours per week depending upon level of study and the complexity of the material being taught.
-This course is delivered through a mix of in person and online learning.
+Scheduled contact hours range between approximately six and ten hours per week depending upon the level of study and the complexity of the material being taught.
+This course is delivered through a mix of in-person and online learning.
 You can expect to take part in lectures, workshops and peer-led seminars.

 There will be a broad range of Criminology assessment methods so that you are exposed to the different types of tasks you might encounter in the workplace.
 These will include coursework in the form of essays (long and short form), portfolios and presentations.
 Assessment support is provided throughout the modules.
-We continuously review the assessment methods used in order that they adequately prepare students for graduate level employment.
+We continuously review the assessment methods used to ensure they adequately prepare you for graduate level employment.

-Formative and summative assessments have been designed to authentically reflect professional policing through the production of material utilised within policing, thereby developing effective and robust transferable skills in graduates.
-The modules will include an exam and essays together with practical authentic assessments such as witness /suspect interviews, investigative decision logs, and giving evidence in a court room.
-The assessment methods are continuously reviewed so that they reflect the requirements of the College of Policing and used in order that they adequately prepare you for graduate level employment.
+Formative and summative assessments have been designed to authentically reflect professional policing through the production of material utilised within policing, thereby helping you develop effective and robust transferable skills.
+The modules will include an exam and essays along with practical authentic assessments, such as witness/suspect interviews, investigative decision logs, and giving evidence in a court room.
+The assessment methods are continuously reviewed so that they reflect the requirements of the College of Policing and adequately prepare you for graduate level employment.

 112UCAS points